huhrichard/DEEP_extraction/README.md

 ## Sample Data

 Due to IRB constraints, we are unable to publicly share the asthma cohort dataset used in our study.
-Thus, as sample data to test our code, we are providing a random resampled asthma dataset based on the original data distribution in this repository.
+Thus, as sample data to test our code, we are providing a randomly resampled asthma dataset based on the original data distribution in this repository.

 ## Pipeline Summary